Dynamical Spreading and Memory Retention Under Power Law Potential

-The experiment is conducted as follows: Capillary tubes (0.2mm x 6mm x 50mm) are loaded with colloidal particles and concentrated using a bar magnet.
-Particles are magnetized by a uniform magnetic field of 3-5 mT, generated using custom built Helmholtz coils.
-They are viewed using bright field illumination (Nikon Eclipse Ti2, $\times4$ magnification) and recorded at one frame per second (Nikon-kinetix-m-c).
-With the magnetic field turned on, colloids mutually repel, and the suspension spreads (see Fig.~\ref{fig1}A--D).
-The resulting expanding drop is very different from a drop of passive thermal particles --- for thermal particles, the boundary of a drop becomes diffused over time; here, the boundary is sharp, and the concentration is zero beyond a certain point (see Fig.~\ref{fig1}B and C) \cite{rosenau1993compactons,Moreira2018PowerLaw,ben2024compact}.
-Particles' positions were extracted \cite{allan_2024_12708864} and the standard deviation was found to be ${\rm STD}(t)\propto R(t) \propto t^{\frac{1}{5}}$, where $R$ is the radius of the drop (Fig~\ref{fig1}E).
-The density of the suspension was calculated using Voronoi tessellation, taking the density of particle $i$ positioned at $\mathbf{r}$ to be the inverse of its Voronoi area, $\rho(\mathbf{r}_i) = 1/A_{\rm cell}^i$.
-Fig.~\ref{fig1}F shows a radial average of the distribution as a function of distance from the center at four different frames.
-Upon rescaling according to Eq.~\ref{self-similar ansatz}, all plots collapse to a single master curve, see Fig.~\ref{fig1}G.
+The resulting expanding drop is very different from a drop of passive thermal particles --- for thermal particles, the boundary of a drop becomes diffused over time and has an unbounded tail (see Figs.~\ref{fig:brownian_motion_stuck_density}B and E in End Matter); here, the profile is compact, and the boundary is sharp---the concentration is zero beyond a certain point [see Figs.~\ref{fig1}B--E and Supplemental Material video].
+Particle positions were extracted \cite{allan_2024_12708864} and the standard deviation (STD) of the positions was found to be ${\rm STD}(t)\propto R(t) \propto t^{\frac{1}{5}}$, where $R$ is the radius of the drop (Fig.~\ref{fig1}F).
+Figure~\ref{fig1}E shows the rescaled radial average of the distribution as a function of distance, taken from four different experiments at three different times each (faded lines).
+The rigid dark blue line represents the average of all plots; the dots indicate the theoretical prediction.